Water

 Share

-The Greek government presented a plan to maintain the water supply, as drought has reduced reserves to worrying levels in certain areas.
+The Greek government presented a plan to maintain water supply as drought has reduced reserves to worrying levels in certain areas.

 The Ministry of Environment and Energy outlined short-term and long-term measures, with a focus on Attica, the peninsula where Athens is located.
 The area consumes by far the most water in Greece.
 This year, the level in the nearby Mornos lake in Fokida has dropped to just 152.9 million cubic meters, with its area reduced to 8.3 square kilometers.
 It marks a 15-year low for the major reservoir and a steep 45% drop in reserves from 2024.

-For the long term, the government announced the Evrytos project for using water from the Evinos river in Aetolia-Acarnania.
+For the long term, the government has launched the Evrytos project for using water from the Evinos river in Aetolia-Acarnania.
 It will provide Attica with 220 million cubic meters annually, for a cost of EUR 500 million.
 Necessary infrastructure will become operational by 2029, according to Minister Stavros Papastavrou.

 Desalination plants to increase power demand